Definitions & Acronyms

 Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI).
 A 29-member collaborative council that addresses the needs of juvenile and adult offenders with mental illness, mental retardation or developmental disabilities.

 Texas Crime Victim Clearinghouse (TxCVC).
 A program within the Victim Services Division that serves as a central source of information regarding victim services for crime victims, victim advocates, and criminal justice professionals.
 The TxCVC is responsible for Victim Impact Statement (VIS) training, VIS revisions, the collection of VIS Activity Report, and the development of Crime Victim Assistance Standards and VIS Processing Procedures.
-In addition, the TxCVC maintains the online Victim Assistance Resource Directory; hosts a training conference; maintains the Texas Victim Assistance Training (TVAT) Online; publishes an e-newsletter - the Victim's Informer; and other informational publications.
+In addition, the TxCVC maintains the online Victim Assistance Resource Directory; hosts a victim assistance training academy; maintains the Texas Victim Assistance Training (TVAT) Online; publishes an e-newsletter - the Victim's Informer; and other informational publications.
 Direct services are also provided to crime victims by TxCVC staff, which may include accompaniment during the execution process, meeting with the Texas Board of Pardons and Paroles, and as they serve as panelists for a victim impact panel.

 Texas Department of Criminal Justice (TDCJ).
-The agency which manages the overall operation of the state's prison system, parole, and state jail systems.
+The agency that manages the overall operation of the state's prison system, parole, and state jail systems.
 The agency also provides funding, training, and certain oversight of community supervision.
 TDCJ is the largest state agency in Texas.

 Therapeutic Community (TC).
 A substance abuse treatment program involving non-punitive treatment modes that result in overcoming addictive behavioral patterns leading to substance abuse.